 Not only is famous for the nine branches of the river, but Mekong Delta is also well-known for its countryside attractions.
-Then, where should you visit to complete your trip in the Southwest of Vietnam?
+Then, where should you visit to complete your trip to the Southwest of Vietnam?

 Generally, the Mekong Delta is a big area with silty soil making it so-called the rice bowl of Vietnam.
-When it comes to tourism, Mekong Delta is famous for rice fields, orchard villages, floating markets, home of endangered animals… Therefore, there are a lot of activities and places waiting for you to explore.
+When it comes to tourism, Mekong Delta is famous for rice fields, orchard villages, floating markets, homes of endangered animals… Therefore, there are a lot of activities and places waiting for you to explore.
 Check the list below to keep in mind some must-visit cities in Mekong Delta.

 An Giang - Mekong Delta

 If you want to visit the real Mekong Delta, An Giang is where you should start your adventure.
-You can visit An Giang anytime all year around, but the best time is from January to April when the weather is the finest.
+You can visit An Giang anytime all year round, but the best time is from January to April when the weather is the finest.
 There, take time to sit on the boat floating on the river to admire beautiful water-lilies and enjoy the countryside atmosphere.

 Đồng Tháp is the home of lotuses immensely flourishing in the river.
-It is believed that you can visit Đồng Tháp anytime all year around and you can feel the difference of Đồng Tháp in each season.
+It is believed that you can visit Đồng Tháp anytime all year round and you can feel the difference of Đồng Tháp in each season.